LaurentNorbert/DiodeVoltageDrop/README.md

 ## Measurement of the voltage drop
 The DAC has values between 0 and 4095, the analog input has values between 0 and 1023.
-The 0 corresponds to 0 volts and the max value corresponds to 5V.
+The 0 corresponds to 0 Volt and the max values correspond to 5V.

 The voltage across the diode is the difference between the DAC and the A0.
 Diode Voltage = DACval/4096.*5. - A0val/1024.*5.